emerci3/PythonProject/README.md

-This repository contains various assignments that displays understanding of python fundamentals.
+This repository contains various assignments that displays understanding of Python fundamentals.